FAQs: Supervision Staff and Offices

 Yes.
 CSOSA reviews detailed caseload information from its Supervision & Management Automated Records Tracking (SMART) case management system for changes in the number, type, and risk level of offenders supervised by CSOs.
 CSO resources are routinely realigned to meet these changes and ensure the close supervision of offenders.
 [Back]

 Immediately after the Revitalization Act, CSOSA had three small field offices for supervising offenders on Probation.
 Parole supervision was performed centrally in downtown offices.
-CSOSA currently has six community-based offender (Probation and Parole) supervision field offices throughout the District.
+CSOSA currently has seven community-based offender (Probation and Parole) supervision field offices throughout the District.

 - 1230 Taylor Street, NW